mwelzl/draft-iccrg-pacing/draft-irtf-iccrg-pacing.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to thank Grenville Armitage, Ingemar Johansson, Nicolas Kuhn and Eduard Vasilenko for suggesting improvements to this document.
+The authors would like to thank Grenville Armitage, Gorry Fairhurst, Ingemar Johansson, Nicolas Kuhn and Eduard Vasilenko for suggesting improvements to this document.

 # Change Log